 You will be walking along the river before you eventually reach the base of the stairs and can see Vernal Falls in front of you.

 This area of stairs is where the Mist Trail gets its name.
-During the spring when there is a good water flow the stairs are wet, and there is mist everywhere, getting you wet as well.
+During the spring, when there is good water flow, the stairs are wet, and there is mist everywhere, getting you wet as well.

-Be careful as this makes the steps more slippery, which is especially apparent when you are heading down.
+Be careful as this makes the steps more slippery, which is very apparent when you are heading down.

 Entering the trees takes you to the last portion of stairs, but these are the toughest as well.

-These stairs are large and not accommodating for your knees, especially on the way down.
+These stairs are broad and not accommodating for your knees, especially on the way down.
 You will be feeling it here, but the payoff is worth it.

 This is a slow area if it is busy as you have to let people pass as they come down.

-Make sure to stay behind the railing; people die here every year, and it’s not worth it.
+Make sure to stay behind the railing; people die here every year, and it’s not worth the photo.

 If you want to continue to Nevada Falls or Half Dome (only if you have a permit), you can read more about that here.
 If not, head back down the way you can and watch out for the slippery stairs.